Find your local branch

 These giant stinging insects are loving the spotlight at the moment.
-Originating in Japan, the giant Asian hornet has quickly made its way across Europe.
+Originating in Japan, the Northern giant hornet has quickly made its way across Europe.
 With a long stinger, and a venom that contains powerful chemicals that can cause havoc to human tissue and nervous systems, these peaceful creatures shouldn’t be messed with.

 Although hornets are responsible for a percentage of hospital visits in Japan, that doesn’t stop them from snacking on these predatory stinging insects.
 In many Japanese mountain villages, hornets are considered a delicacy, especially hornet larvae.
 Often eaten either deep fried or raw, hornets provide a huge amount of protein.

 If you have a problem with wasps, bees or other stinging pests on your property, contact Ehrlich today and set up an appointment with one of our hornet control Technicians.